 Other Delicious Salmon Recipes

 Salmon is one of my favorite fish to eat, though I do try to save it for special occasion meals.
 For example, my Salmon Wellington recipe is a show-stopper of a dish that you should really try if you love salmon.
 For a more everyday splurge, check out my recipe for Panko Crusted Salmon Fillets.
 And should you find yourself with extra cold smoked salmon, please check out my recipes for Smoked Salmon Canapés with Cucumber and my Smoked Salmon Potato Chips with Everything Bagel Seasoning.
-You might also enjoy my Old Bay Salmon Rillettes, which are just fantastic.

 Other Delicious Pasta Recipes